ThKrypt/QualCoder/Home.md

 Do not use REFi-QDA Project export as a routine approach for collaboration when all coders are using QualCoder.
 Use the above approach instead.
 If you need to use open a project in different software (e.g. Taguette, NVivo, Atlas.ti, MAXQDA, Dedoose, Quirkos), only then you should use the REFI-QDA Project export.
 It is important to recognise that project features can be lost when transferring project between qualitative software using the REFI-QDA Project export.

+21 June 2022 - I have stopped anyone from editing wikipages.
+Potential risks there.